 However, because vacation time is treated as earned wages, once it is earned, employees cannot lose it.
 Despite what some employers may try to claim, under California’s labor law, an employee’s accrued vacation time cannot expire or be taken away.
 Employers may, however, place a cap on vacation accrual until the employee uses some of their vacation time.

 Employers in California are not required to provide PTO aside from sick leave.
-California employers must provide a minimum of three days or 72 hours of paid sick leave.
+California employers must provide a minimum of five days or 40 hours of paid sick leave.
 Some cities have local laws requiring more time than that.

 Some employees may not receive paid sick leave in California.
 That includes employees covered by collective bargaining agreements, some air carrier employees, and employees of the California In-Home Supportive Services Program.